 Despite all the comments on his physique, Jones claims to be a natural bodybuilder.

-I’ve spent a good chunk of time watching his YT videos, comparing his old and new photos, and looking into his bodybuilding contest participation.
-This will help us analyze Jones' physique and attributes and see whether he’s natty as he claims or whether he’s one of many steroid users.
+I’ve spent a good chunk of time watching his YouTube videos, comparing his old and new photos, and looking into his bodybuilding contest participation, which helped me analyze Jones' physique and attributes and see whether he's as natty as he claims or whether he’s one of many steroid users.

 4 Reasons People Believe Chris Jones Might Be On Steroid

-Although Chris has no visual steroid symptoms whatsoever, some signs and physical attributes may point to the potential use.
+Although Chris has no visual steroid symptoms whatsoever, some signs and physical attributes may point to its potential use.

 1. Significant Muscle Gain After DB